This page is intended to let faculty know about common procedures, practices, and resources within the department and at BC.

 Travel to conferences may be completely or partially funded by the A&S office under certain circumstances.
 See A&S Faculty Travel Reimbursement and the BC Policies and Procedures Manual for more detailed information about criteria and procedures.

-Before leaving, faculty members must submit a travel request form*.
-The form needs to be turned in to the Chair for approval at least 6½ weeks before departure.
+Before leaving, faculty members must fill out a Travel Request Form and submit it to the Chair for approval at least 6½ weeks before departure.
+Request a copy of the form from the office staff.

-Within two weeks after their return, faculty should turn in their receipts to the main office, along with their boarding passes and an expense report that calculates the expenses.
-If you have a Mac, you should ask an office staff person for the form adapted for Macs.
+Within two weeks after their return, faculty should turn in their receipts to the main office, along with their boarding passes and a Travel Expense Report that calculates the expenses.
+Once again, ask the staff personnel for an electronic version of the form that will automatically total your expenses.
 Receipts and boarding passes should be taped (NOT stapled) to a 8.5 x 11 sheet of copy paper.
 Follow the expense reimbursement guidelines below.

 All reimbursements are done the same way, except that if your trip or expense is NOT funded by the A&S office, you don’t have to request the funds 6½ weeks in advance.
 You should tape your receipts to an 8.5 x 11 sheet of paper, fill out an expense report and submit it in the main office.
 Please indicate source of funding somewhere in the report.